syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 {% tabs %}

 {% highlight c# %}

-// Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
+//Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
 //Add a blank slide to the Presentation
 ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);
 //Add a SmartArt to the slide at the specified size and position ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.AlternatingHexagons, 0, 0, 640, 426);

-// Add a new node to the SmartArt.
+//Add a new node to the SmartArt
 ISmartArtNode newNode = smartArt.Nodes.Add();

-// Set the text to the newly added node. newNode.TextBody.AddParagraph("New main node added.");
+//Set the text to the newly added node newNode.TextBody.AddParagraph("New main node added.");

-//Save the Presentation.
+//Save the Presentation
 pptxDoc.Save("SmartArt.pptx");

-//Close the Presentation.
+//Close the Presentation
 pptxDoc.Close();
 {% endhighlight %}

 {% highlight vb.net %}
 'Create an instance of PowerPoint Presentation
 Dim pptxDoc As IPresentation = Presentation.Create()
 'Add a blank slide to the Presentation
 Dim slide As ISlide = pptxDoc.Slides.Add(SlideLayoutType.Blank)

-'Add a SmartArt to the slide at the specified size and position Dim smartArt As ISmartArt = slide.Shapes.AddSmartArt(SmartArtType.AlternatingHexagons, 0, 0, 640, 426)

-'Add a new node to the SmartArt.
+'Add a SmartArt to the slide at the specified size and position Dim smartArt As ISmartArt = slide.Shapes.AddSmartArt(SmartArtType.AlternatingHexagons, 0, 0, 640, 426) 'Add a new node to the SmartArt
 Dim newNode As ISmartArtNode = smartArt.Nodes.Add()

-'Set the text to the newly added node. newNode.TextBody.AddParagraph("New main node added.")
+'Set the text to the newly added node newNode.TextBody.AddParagraph("New main node added.")

-'Save the Presentation.
+'Save the Presentation
 pptxDoc.Save("SmartArt.pptx")

-'Close the Presentation.
+'Close the Presentation
 pptxDoc.Close()
 {% endhighlight %}

 {% highlight UWP %}
 //Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
 //Add a blank slide to the Presentation
 ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);
 //Add a SmartArt to the slide at the specified size and position ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.AlternatingHexagons, 0, 0, 640, 426);

-// Add a new node to the SmartArt.
+//Add a new node to the SmartArt.
 ISmartArtNode newNode = smartArt.Nodes.Add();

-// Set the text to the newly added node. newNode.TextBody.AddParagraph("New main node added.");
+//Set the text to the newly added node newNode.TextBody.AddParagraph("New main node added.");

 //Initializes FileSavePicker